npanda30/nhanes-sleep-bp/README.md

 # NHANES 2021-2023: Sleep Duration and Blood Pressure

+## Overview
+A population-level analysis of NHANES 2021-2023 data (n=5,999) examining whether sleep duration predicts blood pressure outcomes in U.S. adults.
+Analysis includes exploratory data analysis, linear and logistic regression, and six interaction models.
+Conducted in Python (statsmodels) with a SQL layer in DuckDB.

 ## Research Question
 Is self-reported sleep duration associated with blood pressure outcomes in U.S. adults, and does this relationship vary by age, sex, or BMI?